How to Find Affordable Tax Services & Save Money

 Tax season can be stressful.
 One of the first decisions you’ll face is whether to prepare your taxes yourself or hire a professional.
 Both options have their own set of advantages and disadvantages, so let’s break them down to help you decide what’s best for your situation.

-Pros & Cons
+Weighing the Pros and Cons

 Doing your own taxes can be appealing, especially if your finances are straightforward.
 Free file options like IRS Free File and the IRS2Go app are available for simple tax situations.
 You can also use tax software, with prices ranging from free to a few hundred dollars.
 This route can save you money upfront, but it requires you to invest your own time and effort.
 You’ll be responsible for understanding tax laws and ensuring accuracy, which can be daunting.